-The 42-page article, Affinity Groups, Enclave Deliberation, and Equity (2016), was written by Carolyne Abdullah, Christopher Karpowitz, and Chad Raphael, and published in the Journal of Public Deliberation: Vol. 12: Iss.
+The 42-page article, Affinity Groups, Enclave Deliberation, and Equity (2016), was written by Carolyne Abdullah, Christopher Karpowitz, and Chad Raphael, and published in the Journal of Deliberative Democracy: Vol. 12: Iss.
 2. The article provides evidence for the practice of holding enclaves for marginalized groups within dialogue and deliberation processes, as part of a larger conversation.
 They have found that by creating space within affinity groups for enclaves to dialogue; processes are more inclusive, participatory, and democratic.
 The authors show several ways in which enclave groups can be used in democratic processes and implemented within government practice.

 Read an excerpt of the article below and find the PDF available for download on the Journal of Public Deliberation site here.